flattr/browser-extension-auth-flow-demo/extension/README.md

 ![Auth flow chart](assets/auth-flow.png?raw=true "Auth flow chart")

 ### Step-by-step
 > These examples are abbreviated for readability.
-A fully working example can be found in the [demo extension](./demo)
+A fully working example can be found in the [extension demo](./demo).

 #### 1. Initiate authentication process
 The extension initiates the authentication process (if the extension is not already authenticated) by opening flattr.com/oauth/ext in a new browser tab.
 Ideally triggered by a button in the extension popup.